webmasterar/libFLASM/README.md

  * @param max_error The maximum distance between the factor and a position in t to report
- * @return The discovered positions are returned in a set that can be iterated over */ std::multiset<ResultTuple,ResultTuple> flasm_ed ( unsigned char * t, unsigned int n, unsigned char * x, unsigned int m, unsigned int factor_length, unsigned int max_error );
+ * @return The discovered positions are returned in a set that can be iterated over */
+ResultTupleSet flasm_ed ( unsigned char * t, unsigned int n, unsigned char * x, unsigned int m, unsigned int factor_length, unsigned int max_error );

 /**
  * This is the libFLASM Hamming distance function.